 The outline of the response to the Commission has been developed within European Conference of Postal and Telecommunications Administrations (CEPT) in the framework of the EC mandate to assess and identify alternative uses of the unpaired terrestrial 2 GHz frequency bands (1900-1920 MHz and 2010-2025 MHz) other than for the provision of mobile electronic communications services through terrestrial cellular networks (as introduced by the UMTS Decision) as well as develop relevant least restrictive technical conditions for spectrum use.

-The European Commission considered that there is no viable harmonisation option within the mobile broadband context for the unpaired terrestrial 2 GHz spectrum which would have a limited or no impact on current licences.
+The European Commission considered that there is no viable harmonisation option within the mobile broadband context for the unpaired terrestrial 2 GHz spectrum that would have a limited or no impact on current licences.
 An alternative harmonisation option outside the current framework of licence conditions would have to be pursued, which would likely to imply change or revocation of existing authorisations.

 Therefore, CEPT was mandated to undertake the following tasks: